Scotts Peak

 There is a Scotts Peak Dam and a Scotts Peak Dam Road in the region.

 Scotts Peak is accessible by Scotts Peak Dam Road and the Lake Pedder boat ramp.
 Many people kayak across the reservoir to hike Scotts Peak.

 Climate

+Due to its far south-western location, this site is frequently lashed by severe weather; with a mean annual wind speed of 27.1 km/h, peaking at a mean of 32.9 km/h in September.
+Cloud cover is likewise extreme, with precipitation falling on 269 days of the year and as much as 27 days in July.
+Snow is a common occurrence throughout the year and can even occur in the summer.